fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_06.jpg)

-Figure 10.6: Computation time for the mean of the matrix
+Caption: Computation time for the mean of the matrix

 Your time will be different than ours, but it should be in the order of milliseconds.
 Not bad.
 It takes much less than a second to generate a